PyramidTechnologies/escpos/font_cmds.rst

    :Default: ``0``
    :Notes:
        - Invalid n values will be ignored.
 The existing underline and underline thickness settings will be maintained.
-       - 90° (ESC V) characters will not be underlined
+       - :ref:`90° Rotation<1b56>` characters will not be underlined
-       - Black/White reverse (GS B) characters will not be underlined.
+       - :ref:`Black/White Reverse<1d42>` characters will not be underlined.
        - Tab characters are not underlined when this mode is enabled.
        - Disabled or enabling this mode takes is applied immediately.
 The following data will be underlined.
        - Default underline thickness is 1 dot.
        - Character size does not affect underline thickness.
        - Thickness moves downward from the natural top of the character.
-       - ESC !
-Can also be used for this setting.
+       - :ref:`Select Print Mode<1b21>` Can also be used for this setting.
 The last received command is the effective one.

    :Related: ``None``
    :Example: